 What is diabetes?

-Diabetes is a chronic (long-term) condition characterized by high blood sugar levels due to a problem with the insulin production and way of handling it.
-There are three main types of diabetes; they are type 1 diabetes, type 2 diabetes, and gestational diabetes.
+Diabetes is a chronic medical condition defined by elevated blood glucose levels linked to issues with insulin production and regulation.
+The condition primarily encompasses three types of diabetes: type 1 diabetes, type 2 diabetes, and gestational diabetes.

-Worldwide Diabetes Epidemic!
-Act now to STOP Diabetes.
+Global Diabetes Crisis!
+Take action now to STOP Diabetes.

-The WHO estimates diabetes resulted in 1.5 million deaths in 2012 (8th leading cause of death) — another 2.2 million deaths attributed to high blood sugar complications.
-In 2014, the International Diabetes Federation (IDF) estimated diabetes resulted in 4.9 million deaths worldwide.
+The World Health Organization (WHO) reported that diabetes caused 1.5 million fatalities in 2012, making it the eighth leading cause of death.
+Additionally, high blood sugar complications led to another 2.2 million deaths.
+In 2014, the International Diabetes Federation (IDF) estimated that diabetes accounted for 4.9 million deaths globally.

 What is type 1 diabetes?